ManageIQ/depot.manageiq.org/docs/CONFIGURING.md

 * `CLA_SIGNATURE_NOTIFICATION_EMAIL` is the email that gets notified when CLAs are signed.
 * `FROM_EMAIL` is the default sender email address for all Supermarket mailers.
-* `S3_BUCKET` specifies the S3 bucket to use to save uploaded cookbook artifacts.
+* `S3_BUCKET` specifies the S3 bucket to use to save uploaded extension artifacts.
 * `S3_ACCESS_KEY_ID` and `S3_SECRET_ACCESS_KEY` are the keys required to put files in the above bucket.
 * `CDN_URL` Used to configure a CDN URL for use with Paperclip.
 Downloads will be aliased with this URL, something like `static.chef.io`.
-* `FIERI_URL` is the URL Supermarket will `POST` to for Cookbook evaluation when a cookbook is shared
+* `FIERI_URL` is the URL Supermarket will `POST` to for Extension evaluation when a extension is shared

 ## Configuring Curry